Difference Between a Counselor and Social Worker

 Main Differences Between a Counselor and Social Worker

-1. A counselor provides emotional and psychological support to a client whereas a social worker provides solutions and aid to socially affected people.
+1. A counsellor provides emotional and psychological support to a client, whereas a social worker provides solutions and aid to socially affected people.

-2. A counselor provides individual services while a social worker provides services to people and as well as communities.
+2. A counsellor provides individual services, while a social worker provides services to people as well as communities.

-3. Counselors aim at helping their clients emotionally while social workers aim at improving the overall well-being of a client as well as bringing social development in a society.
+3. Counsellors aim to help their clients emotionally, while social workers aim to improve the overall well-being of a client as well as bring social development to society.

-4. Counselors work indoors in personalized offices while most of a social worker’s practice is carried out outdoors.
+4. Counsellors work indoors in personalized offices, while most of a social worker’s practice is carried out outdoors.

-5. Counselors can only practice with a master’s degree while social workers can practice with a bachelor’s degree as well.
+5. Counsellors can only practice with a master’s degree, while social workers can practice with a bachelor’s degree as well.

 Difference Between a Counselor and Social Worker